 Yep.
 Literally that’s one of my reasons.
 The bottom line is, I am the parent.
+I don’t agree with kids & cellphones.
 It’s my right to make the decisions for my underage child that I deem necessary.
 The rules I put in place are not designed to be painful, hurt her feelings or lessen the quality of her life.
 I’m trying to raise a young lady who appreciates the privileges that she has.
 I want her to work for and earn the right to have luxuries such as cellphones.
 The youth today have this thought process that things should be handed to them, there is no concept of work hard = earn privileges.
 I will in no way contribute to that lazy standard of thinking.

 I told her that she may have a cellphone when she was old enough to contribute to a monthly plan or purchase her own minutes.
 I think 16 is a reasonable age.